HDellwo/nginx_web_server_project/README.md

 - **SSH Issues**: Ensure the key has the correct permissions and that the Bastion Host security group allows SSH access.

 ## Author
 - Created by: Harald Dellwo

+## License
+This project is licensed under the MIT License.